kai-niu/dimstore/README.md

     }
 }
 ```
-3. The persistor section confgure all the persistor providers made avaiable to persist data to designate destinations.
+3. The persistor section configures all the persistor providers made available to persist data to designated destinations.
 The default persistor has to be chosen from the entities defined in this section.
 The supported providers are:

    - Flat file
    - IBM Object Storage